On the derivation of the Hartree equation in the mean field limit: Uniformity in the Planck constant: Proof of Lemma

 Finally we get that equation \eqref{Nw} is equivalent to \be \ba \partial_t\widetilde{f^N_j}(t,\un\xi_j,\un\eta_j)+\un\xi_j\cdot\nabla_{\un\eta_j}\widetilde{f^N_j}(t,\un\xi_j,\un\eta_j)& \\ \\ = \frac{N-j}N\widetilde{C_{j+1}}\widetilde{f_{j+1}^N}(t,\un\xi_j;\un\eta_j)+\frac1N\widetilde{T_j}\widetilde{f_j^N}(t,\un\xi_j;\un\eta_j)&\,,\qquad j=1\dots N\,, \ea \ee and the lemma follows from the formulas $\widetilde{T_jf_j}=\widetilde{T_j}\widetilde{f_j}$ and $\widetilde{C_{j+1}f_{j+1}}=\widetilde{C_{j+1}}\widetilde{f_{j+1}}$ after taking the inverse Fourier transform of both sides of \eqref{kjhg}. \end{appendix}

-1cm \textbf{Acknowledgements}: This work has been partially carried out thanks to the support of the A*MIDEX project (n$^o$ ANR-11-IDEX-0001-02) funded by the ``Investissements d'Avenir" French Government program, managed by the French National Research Agency (ANR).
+1cm \textbf{Acknowledgements}: This work has been partially carried out thanks to the support of the A*MIDEX project (n$^o$ ANR-11-IDEX-0001-02) funded by the ``Investissements d'Avenir" French Government program, managed by the French National Research Agency (ANR) \rb{and the LIA AMU-CNRS-ECM-INdAM Laboratoire Ypatia des Sciences Math\'ematiques (LYSM)}.
 T.P. thanks also the Dipartimento di Matematica, Sapienza Universit\`a di Roma, for its kind hospitality during the completion of this work.